SylwiaGrudkowska/JDemetra-documentation/pages/theory/benchmarking.md

-From a theoretical point of view, it should be noted that this approach may handle any set of linear restrictions (equalities), endogenous (between variables) or exogenous (related to external values), provided that they don\'t contain incompatible equations.
+From a theoretical point of view, it should be noted that this approach may handle any set of linear restrictions (equalities), endogenous (between variables) or exogenous (related to external values), provided that they don't contain incompatible equations.
 The restrictions can also be relaxed for any period by considering their \"observation\" as missing.
 However, in practice, it appears that several kinds of contemporaneous constraints yield unstable results.
 This is more especially true for constraints that contain differences (which is the case for non-binding constraints).
 The use of a special square root initialiser improves in a significant way the stability of the algorithm.

 [^86]: Description of the idea of benchmarking is based on DAGUM, B.E.,
     and CHOLETTE, P.A.
 (1994) and QUENNEVILLE, B. et all (2003).